 And now it's just a matter of what will the consequences be.

-And now further corroboration that what we told you for two and a half years that nobody else in the beginning especially wanted to follow, ever thought would happen.
+And now further corroboration that what we told you for two and a half years that nobody else in the beginning especially wanted to follow ever thought would happen.

 And then I said two years ago, it's the year of the boomerang.

-It's all gonna boomerang back.
+It's all going to boomerang back.

-You're that and I know some of you say, well, it's happening too slow.
+And I know some of you say, well, it's happening too slow.

-Uh listen, I information becomes available when we can dig it up.
+Listen, information becomes available when we can dig it up.

 It's not like this is easy to get a hold of this stuff.